 How to Support Your Line Managers: 3 Tips to Improve Manager Communication

-I’m an advocate for direct communication and ensuring organizations have the ability to target content.
-But there is still a place and time for cascading information to leaders and managers first.
+I’m an advocate for direct communication and ensuring organizations can target content.
+But there is a time and a place for cascading information to leaders and managers first.
 Perhaps the clearest example is in crisis situations.
 You want leaders and managers to be able to support the communication and answer employee questions.
 Many organizations take for granted that managers know how to communicate effectively.
 But then they are frustrated when manager communication is unsuccessful.

-According to Gatehouse’s 2020 State of the Sector report, lack of line manager communication skills is one of the top challenges facing communicators.
-Often managers are promoted because they are the best at performing a specific task—not because they have great people or communication skills.
-This inability to communicate can have very serious repercussions for your organization.
-IC acknowledging this skills gap is not enough.
+According to Gatehouse’s State of the Sector report, lack of line manager communication skills is one of the top challenges facing communicators.
+Often managers are promoted because they are the best at performing a specific task, but not because they have great people or communication skills.
+This can have serious repercussions for your organization.
+But acknowledging this skills gap is not enough.
 We need to contribute to a solution.
+Here are three ways to improve line manager communication.

 Review Current Programs

-Review line manager training and onboarding programs with HR and ops to see what (if any) communications curriculum you currently have.
+Review line manager training and onboarding programs with HR and ops to see what communications training you already have, if any.
 It is possible that training already exists but isn’t being reinforced.
-It’s also possible that the training hasn’t been updated to account for different situations (such as crisis) or the changing expectations of new generations entering the workforce.
-Either way, it’s best not to assume things are completely broken, but to review what is available today and have the teams responsible for curriculum contribute to the solution.
+It’s also possible that it hasn’t been updated to account for different situations (such as crisis) or the changing expectations of new employees entering the workforce.
+Either way, it’s best not to assume things are completely broken.
+Instead, review what is available and have the teams responsible for curriculum contribute to the solution.

 Ask for Feedback